TUITION & FINANCIAL AID

 Families who have more than one child attending LHS are eligible for a 15% discount for each additional child.

 Based on financial need and available to all students, LHS utilizes FACTS Grant and Aid Assessment as a means to provide tuition assistance to our families.
 All applications are submitted through FACTS online.
-All needs-based grants are awarded on a per-year basis and must be applied for on an annual basis.

-Available only to LHS Association Church and School students, Association congregations will determine award recipients and report these to Lutheran High School.
+Available only to LHS Association Church and school students, Association congregations will determine award recipients and report these to Lutheran High School.
 Ideally, the awards will be awarded/presented during graduation proceedings or during a service of the Association congregation.

 Merit Award

-The Lutheran school principal, in consultation with the 8th grade teacher(s), selects the award recipient.
-Selection is made based on the student’s Christian examples and the use of their God-given talent to demonstrate exceptional academic achievement in the classroom.There is no application for this award; recipients are selected by the Association.
+Each grade school principal, in consultation with the 8th grade teacher(s), selects the award recipient based on the student’s Christian examples and the use of their God-given talent to demonstrate exceptional academic achievement in the classroom.

 Kingdom Workers Award